Lillinator/custom-avatar-flair-size/README.md

 # customize-avatar-flair
-Customize your Discourse avatar flair
+Adjust your Discourse avatar flair image size.
+Only works with a custom image flair.